Q: What is the incubation period for HPV?

 Q: How long does it take for an HPV infection to turn into a cancer?

 A: It can take several decades between the time the person is first was exposed to the infection and the time that it takes for a cancer to develop.
 The most common age range in which women are diagnosed to have cervical cancer, for example, is when they are 35-50 years old.
 This indicates that these women most likely contracted the infection when they were young adults or even during their teenage years.
+Anal, rectal and oropharyngeal cancers also develop several decades after the patient first contracts the HPV infection.

 Q: Are there any other factors that influence whether a person will develop a cancer, and how severe it may be?